 Salomon Ghost FS 100 Ski Boots

-A boot designed for the intermediate skier who desires customisation, without the arduous stiffness of racing roots.
-The Ghosts are an easy to handle boot and will keep your feet comfortable until you are in the bar at the end of the skiing day.
+A boot designed for the intermediate skier who desires customization, without the arduous stiffness of racing roots.
+The Ghosts are easy to handle boot and will keep your feet comfortable until you are in the bar at the end of the skiing day.

 Rossignol Synergy Sensor2 90

 Another intermediate boot by Rossignol here, a polyolefin shell ensures the product is durable and will last for many seasons to come.
 The soft flex makes this boot ideal for intermediates or older people.

 Salomon Mission 60

 A beginner boot, designed to be easy to use and to ski in, caters for those who prefer slow speed skiing on relatively flat slopes.
 A Simple boot, designed to do what it says on the tin, get you down the hill comfortably.